ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 ## Delete a bucket
 {: #compatibility-api-delete-bucket}

 A `DELETE` issued to an empty bucket deletes the bucket.
-After deleting a bucket the name will be held in reserve by the system for 10 minutes, after which it will be released for re-use. *Only empty buckets can be deleted.*
+After deleting a bucket the name will be held in reserve by the system for 7 days, after which it will be released for re-use. *Only empty buckets can be deleted.*

 **Syntax**